notoriousb1t/awesome-css-variables/README.md

 ### GSAP (https://github.com/greensock/GreenSock-JS)
 > by (@greensock)[https://github.com/greensock]

 "Ultra high-performance, professional-grade animation for the modern web."
-It recently added CSS variables to its arsenol of animation techniques.
+It recently added CSS variables to its arsenal of animation techniques.
 Among animation engines, the team claims it to be the fastest and the most backward compatible.

 ### Just Animate (https://github.com/just-animate/just-animate)
 > by (@notoriousb1t)[https://github.com/notoriousb1t]